-If it happens to be Oz that you’re travelling to, with this being your deepest desire – well, good news.
+If it happens to be Oz that you’re travelling to, with this being your deepest desire.
+Well, good news.
 I gotcha covered.

-Don’t try to imitate the Australian accent
+1. Don’t try to imitate the Australian accent

 The Australian accent is a confusing beast.

-For one thing, there’s a belief that there is one accent that services the entire country.
-I beg to differ.
-While not as pronounced as countries like England where you move postcodes and encounter a different way of speaking, there are several accents to be found within Australia.
+While the difference in accents is not as obvious as countries like England (where you move postcodes and encounter a different way of speaking), there are several to be found within Australia.

 Even my buddies who grew up in the countryside of my own state have a different way of talking to those of us who spent our childhoods in the city.

 Our accent is what it is and it’s not there for anyone to mock or make fun of (unless it’s us taking the piss out of it ourselves à la Kath and Kim style.
 Then it’s fair game).

-Don’t ever say “G’day” or reference Crocodile Dundee
+2. Don’t ever say “G’day” or reference Crocodile Dundee

 And that funny Crocodile Dundee joke you’re just dying to drop?
 Don’t bother.
 We’ve heard it before.

-Abbreviate absolutely everything you say
+3. Do abbreviate absolutely everything you say

 Got something to say?
 Well, the less syllables you use, the more Australian you’ll sound.

 Afternoon becomes “arvo”.
 Bottle-shop becomes “Bottle-o”.
 Derelict becomes “dero” (are you seeing a trend here?).

 Visit any sporting ground (male or female) on the weekend and you’ll hear cries of: “Shazza, pass me the ball!
 Damo, that was f–king pathetic!
 Fitzy!
 Fitzy!
 I’m open!”

-And don’t be afraid to drop in a swear or five
+4. And don’t be afraid to drop in a swear or five

-The “c-word” has pretty much become part of our vernacular and most Aussies will say it without hesitation.
+The “c-word” has pretty much become part of our vernacular and most young to middle-aged Aussies will say it without hesitation.

-Answer simple “yes” or “no” questions with “yeah, nah” or “nah, yeah”
+5. Answer simple “yes” or “no” questions with “yeah, nah” or “nah, yeah”

 We basically start answering the question while we’re still thinking about it (yeaaaaaaah) only to reach a final conclusion (nah).

 Hope that helps clear up any lingering confusion on the subject.

-Complain constantly about the weather
+6. Complain constantly about the weather

-However unlike Britain, we actually have weather and so maybe do reserve the right to complain about it (just kidding… dear British readers, you know I particularly adore you and please don’t be alienated by that comment).
+However unlike Britain, we actually have weather and so maybe do reserve the right to complain about it (just kidding… dear British readers, I adore you and please don’t be alienated by that comment).